 Common symptoms of PPHN include quick breathing (tachypnea), rapid heart rate (tachycardia), sluggish behavior and a blue tint to the skin (cyanosis).

 In 2006, the FDA issued a Public Health Advisory warning of the potential risk of PPHN in babies of mothers who took antidepressants during pregnancy.
 But the agency issued a follow-up in 2011, noting subsequent studies had clouded the PPHN issue and that health care professionals should not alter their current clinical practice of treating depression during pregnancy.

-A 2014 study published in the British Medical Journal found more evidence that SSRIs taken during pregnancy increase the risk of PPHN.
+A 2014 study published in the BMJ found more evidence that SSRIs taken during pregnancy increase the risk of PPHN.
 Specifically, researchers found that babies exposed to this class of antidepressants during the late stages of pregnancy were at increased risk of PPHN.

-Severe respiratory distress could be a symptom of a PPHN.
+Severe respiratory distress can also be a symptom of a PPHN.

-In its prescribing information, the manufacturer of Prozac — Eli Lilly & Company — actually warns patients that babies exposed to the antidepressant in the third trimester have developed respiratory distress.
+In its prescribing information, the manufacturer of Prozac — Eli Lilly & Company — actually warns patients that babies exposed to Prozac in the third trimester have developed respiratory distress.